Topological fluids with boundaries and fractional quantum Hall edge dynamics: A fluid dynamics derivation of the chiral boson action: No-stress boundary condition and chiral boson action

-Having ruled out the no-slip boundary condition, we now investigate if the no-tangent stress boundary condition is consistent with the gauge anomaly.
-In the absence of electric field, $\tilde T_{yx}=0$ is obtained from a variational principle through the introduction of an auxiliary boundary field $(\phi)$.
-This is the case because $\tilde T_{yx}=0$ can be rewritten as a dynamical equation involving velocity and densities at the boundary, that is,
+In the absence of an electric field, we can derive $\tilde T_{yx}=0$ from a variational principle by introducing an auxiliary boundary field $(\phi)$.
+This is only the case because $\tilde T_{yx}=0$ is a dynamical equation in disguise.
+By using both the continuity equation and the no-penetration condition $\tilde v_y=0$, we can show that

-where we used the no-penetration condition $\tilde v_y=0$ in the last line.
-This dynamical equation~(\ref{no-stress-dyn}) is indeed the equation of motion for $\phi$.
-The appropriate boundary action can be obtained by taking the hard wall limit, i.e., $h(x,t)=0$ of the free-surface action considered in Ref.~\cite{abanov2019hydro}.
-The resulting edge action is of the form
+In fact, the dynamical equation~(\ref{no-stress-dyn}) represents the equation of motion for the auxiliary field $\phi$.
+The appropriate boundary action can be obtained by taking the hard wall limit of the free-surface action discussed in Ref.~\cite{abanov2020hydrodynamics}.
+The resulting edge action takes the form